- Besides the regular reddish maroon colour, there are cream pastes to leave pink, blue, violet, magenta designs on the skin.

 - Many of the Maroons (who are descended from escaped black African slaves) have more than one wife.

-mid 17th century: from French marron 'feral', from Spanish cimarrón 'wild', (as a noun) 'escaped slave'; compare with Seminole.
+mid 17th century: from French marron 'feral', from Spanish cimarrón 'wild', (as a noun) 'runaway slave'.